cepdnaclk/co226-e19-database-for-a-social-media-site/README.md

 # PeraLink

-PeraLink is a social media site that aims to connect people and foster meaningful connections in the digital world.
+Peralink is a social media platform designed for fostering meaningful connections within the Peradinya University community

 ## Features